abhayv290/selectnotes/README.md

 Hey there,

-# SElectNOtes your nonstop notemaking parter
+# SElectNOtes your nonstop notemaking Partner
 create a note on the cloud

 SelectNOtes: A cloud notes app built with create-react-app, Node.js, Express.js, MongoDB, and Mongoose